xietianmin/newtry/README.md

 # newtry
-It will be a new try
+It will be a new try for git learning